letsencrypt/boulder/docs/acme-divergences.md

 Boulder also doesn't implement the `new-nonce` endpoint.

+Boulder implements the `new-account` ressource only under the `new-reg` key.

 ## [Section 6.1.1.](https://tools.ietf.org/html/draft-ietf-acme-acme-05#section-6.1.1)

 Boulder does not implement the `meta` field returned by the `directory` endpoint.